theos/orion/Guides/Getting Started.md

 ## Setup

-1. Add the Chariz repo (https://repo.chariz.com/) to your jailbroken device's package manager, and install the **Orion Runtime** package (pick iOS 12-13 or iOS 14 depending on your version).
+1. Add the Chariz repo (https://repo.chariz.com/) to your jailbroken device's package manager.
-2. Inside your Theos installation directory (`$THEOS`), switch to the `orion` branch by running `git fetch && git checkout orion && git submodule update --init`.
+2. Install the **Orion Runtime** package (pick iOS 12-13 or iOS 14-16 depending on your version).

 ## Initializing an Orion Tweak